Estrogen dominance is a condition where there is an overload of estrogen that occurs as a result of…

 How to Reduce Estrogen Dominance

-Food as Medicine to Reduce Estrogen Dominance
+Use Food as Medicine to Reduce High Estrogen

 - Switch to organic foods.
 When shopping, look for certified organic, grass-fed, pasture-raised and GMO-free.
 This is a must to reduce estrogen dominance and is the only way to avoid the cocktail of chemical poisons present in industrially grown food.